Policies and Rules

 4-5 …………….3 Hrs.
 20 minutes to 4 Hours

 An independent study contract has been developed to provide students with class work while they are away from school due to family business or vacation.
 If you are planning to have your child out of school for five days or more, please contact your child’s teacher at least a week in advance, so that an independent study contract can be developed.
+Approval must be obtained by the Principal for all contracts longer than 10 days.
+A maximum of 15 days will be approved by the Principal.

 Lost and Found